cafeDeDevs/phlint_app/docs/contributing.md

 Of importance is the header above the title, which shows which branch you wish to merge your devlopment branch with.
-Usually this is the `main` branch when you wish to push your changes to production.
+Usually this is the `main` branch when you wish to push your changes to production, <em>but you should change the button above that says <b>base:main</b> to read <b>base:dev</b></em>.
+This is because the Project Lead will pull `dev` into `main` once a certain amount of Tickets are resolved.
+To reiterate,
+<b>DO NOT CREATE A PULL REQUEST INTO MAIN, ALWAYS PULL REQUEST INTO DEV</b>, this is very important
+as it protects our `main` branch should anything break within `dev`.

 Should there be any conflicts within the merge, you will be notified in this section.

 Within the title section, include the ticket number, as well as the ticket subject/issue and/or bug fix.
 Within the description field, include a short description of